andersevenrud/proto-zoomy-ender/slicer/README.md

 > All acceleration control and values not mentioned are `0` (disabled)

+> Maximum flow is dependent on nozzle and filament (including temperature)

 ```
 Perimiters: P
-Small perimiters: 100% of P
+Small perimiters: 90% of P
-External perimiters: 85% of P
+External perimiters: 60% of P

 Infill: I
-Solid infill: 85% of I
+Solid infill: 90% of I
 Top solid infill: S

-Support material: 85% of P
+Support material: 60% of P
-Bridges: 85% of P
+Bridges: 60% of P
-Gap fill: 50% of P
+Gap fill: 60% of P

 Travel: T